glethuillier/get_xpub_balances/README.md

 ![XPUB](./logo.png)

-Get the balances of Bitcoin addresses derivated from an xpub at a specific index (supported: legacy, native SegWit, and SegWit)
+Get the balances of Bitcoin legacy, native SegWit, and SegWit addresses derivated from an xpub at a specific index (Mainnet only).

-The balances are displayed in Bitcoin.

 ## Prerequisite